 Visitors and residents of Tuscany who seek a day trip with a unique artistic goal need look no further than Montevarchi, a small picturesque Tuscan town in the province of Arezzo, just under an hour south of the heart of Florence.
 In its final week, Montevarchi’s current Renaissance, Mannerist and Baroque show features a hidden gem by the legendary Sandro Botticelli.

 Overlooking Montevarchi’s elegant Piazza Varchi is the recently restored Palazzo del Podestà, home to the temporary exhibition with stunning historical art pieces from a wide variety of painters.

-The Palazzo’s current display, “Botticelli, Della Robbia, Cigoli.
-Rediscovering Montevarchi’s Artistic Heritage,” showcases 10 Renaissance gems that have some relation to the town and its contributions to Italy’s rich artistry between the 15th and 17th centuries.
+“Botticelli, Della Robbia, Cigoli.
+Rediscovering Montevarchi’s Artistic Heritage” showcases 10 gems from the Renaissance and later periods that have some relation to the town and its contributions to the rich tapestry of Italian art between the 15th and 17th centuries.
 Some works were discovered in local churches and forced to undergo extensive restorations, while others were crafted by artists who spent much of their lives in Montevarchi.

-The exhibition will remain open until April 28, 2019 and includes an entrance fee of up to €5.
-The gallery is open from Thursday to Sunday, from 10 am to 1 pm and 3 pm to 7 pm.
+The exhibition will remain open until April 28, 2019 and is accessible with an entrance fee of up to €5.
+Hours are Thursday to Sunday, from 10 am to 1 pm and 3 pm to 7 pm.
 The show will be closed on Easter, but open on Pasquetta (Easter Monday), April 22.
 More information can be found at www.comune.montevarchi.ar.it or by contacting Montevarchi’s Culture Office by email at email@example.com. (lea bourgade & cassandra yeam)